Updated January, 2021

-Estimated Costs of Crop Production in Iowa - 2015
+Estimated Costs of Crop Production in Iowa - 2021

-The estimated costs of corn, corn silage, soybeans, alfalfa and pasture maintenance in this report are based on data from several sources.
+The estimated costs of corn, corn silage, soybean, alfalfa and pasture maintenance in this report are based on data from several sources.
 They include the annual Iowa Farm Business Association record summaries, production and costs data from the Departments of Economics, Agricultural and Biosystems Engineering, and Agronomy at Iowa State University and a survey of selected agricultural cooperatives and other input suppliers around the state.

 These cost estimates are representative of average costs for farms in Iowa.
 Very large or small farms may have lower or higher ﬁxed costs per acre.

 Due to differences in soil potentials, quantity of inputs used and other factors, production costs will vary from farm to farm.
 Price shifts for inputs can change production costs in both the short and long run.
-The attached data reﬂect average cost of purchased inputs and a return to land and labor resources, but do not provide a margin for proﬁt or a return to management.
+The data reﬂect average cost of purchased inputs and a return to land and labor resources, but do not provide a margin for proﬁt or a return to management.
 They reﬂect production costs only, and do not include costs of storage.

 In the short run, cash income must be sufﬁcient to pay cash costs, including seed, fertilizer, chemicals, insurance, cash rent and hired labor, as well as machinery fuel and repairs and interest on operating capital.
 In the long run, income should be sufﬁcient to pay all costs of production for resources to be used in their most proﬁtable alternative.

 Budgets for alfalfa hay establishment with an oat companion crop and by direct seeding are included in this publication.
 Annual production costs for established alfalfa or alfalfa-grass hay as well as a budget for maintaining grass pastures are included as well.
-Additional pasture establishment budgets are published in Iowa State University Extension publication AG-96, Estimated Costs of Pasture and Hay Production or AgDM File A1-15.

-Two low-till budgets, one for corn and one for soybeans, are included.
+Two low-till budgets, one for corn and one for soybean, are included.
 The major differences between the low-till and conventional budgets are the preharvest machinery, labor, herbicide and seeding costs.
 The soybean budgets are for herbicide tolerant varieties.
 A strip-till budget is also included.

 Alejandro Plastina, extension economist, 515-294-6160, email@example.com